Admissions

 Preparing for your first day

-• Students receive summer reading from their literature teacher to be completed before the following school year, where their reading will serve as the foundation of the first unit.
+Students receive summer reading from their literature teacher to be completed before the following school year, where their reading will serve as the foundation of the first unit.
+See the Current Families tab for more information.